-By considering all the available solutions, it is important to note that solutions based on clusters and/or grids do not fit our needs.
-Such solutions are designed for controlled environments where node churn is expected to be low, where nodes are typically well connected with each other, nodes can be trusted, and are very similar in terms of software and hardware.
+By considering all the available solutions, it is important to note that solutions based on a single cluster and/or grid does not fit our needs.
+Such solutions are designed for controlled environments where node churn is expected to be low, where nodes are typically well connected with each other, nodes can be fully trusted, and are very similar in terms of software and hardware.
 Therefore, solutions like HTCondor [16], Hadoop [17], XtremWeb [8] and other similar computing platforms are of no use to attain our goals.